HAL-G1THuB/jsonpiler/docs/specification.md

 ## Exits

+If the entire program evaluates to Int, it returns it as an exit code.
-The exit code returned by `jsonpiler::functions::run` is wrapped using modulo 256,
+The exit code returned by jsonpiler is a 32-bit signed integer that is the exit code of the generated .exe file.
-resulting in a value between 0 and 255.
+If a compilation error occurs or the executable file is not generated, the exit code is 1.

 ## Encoding